 During his tenure at WVU Tech, Dr. Mohammed has taught several classes,

-including Traffic Engineering, Transportation Engineering, Surveying Highway Engineering
+including Traffic Engineering, Transportation Engineering, Surveying Highway

-course at WVU Tech.
+Applications course at WVU Tech.

 Dr. Mohammed’s research interests in traffic/transportation engineering include public transit operations and planning, traffic safety and driver characteristics, traffic control devices and intersection analysis.
 He is a registered professional engineer (P. Eng.) in Ontario, Canada and a member of the American Society of Civil Engineering (ASCE) and the Transportation Research Board (TRB).